The

 ·

-(inclusive) consisting of lowercase letters.
+characters, consisting only of lowercase Latin letters.

 Sample input |